-In summary, the above results show that, in addition to being liquidity providers overall, dual traders may have a more important liquidity-providing role in lower volume pits.
+moderately active agricultural contracts pork bellies, feeder cattle, and lumber, we do not find any significant difference in their liquidity-providing role.
+In sum, we find that, in addition to being liquidity providers overall, dual traders may have a more important liquidity-providing role in lower volume pits.